Lynda Carter

-Lynda Jean Carter (born July 24, 1951) is an American actress, singer, and beauty pageant contestant, best known for her portrayal of Wonder Woman in the television series Wonder Woman, aired on ABC and later on CBS from 1975 to 1979.
-Before her acting career, she was crowned Miss World USA in 1972 and finished in the top 15 at the Miss World 1972 pageant.
+Lynda Jean Carter (born July 24, 1951) is an American actress, singer, and beauty pageant contestant, best known for her portrayal of Wonder Woman in the television series Wonder Woman (1975–1979).
+Before her acting career, she was crowned Miss World USA in 1972, and she finished in the top 15 at the Miss World 1972 pageant.

 Carter has appeared in a wide range of films and television series.
-She appeared in films such as Super Troopers (2001), and Sky High (2005), Super Troopers 2 (2018), and Wonder Woman 1984 (2020), where she made an uncredited cameo as Asteria.
+She appeared in films such as Super Troopers (2001), and Sky High (2005), Super Troopers 2 (2018), and Wonder Woman 1984 (2020), where she made a cameo appearance as Asteria.
 She also had a recurring role as U.S. President Olivia Marsdin on the series Supergirl (2016–2018).
 Additionally, she has participated in various television specials and series, including Two and a Half Men (2013), and The Muppet Show (1980).

 Carter has received several honors throughout her career.
 In 2014, she was awarded a Golden Palm Star on the Palm Springs Walk of Stars.
 In 2016, she received a Lifetime Achievement Award at the Gracie Awards.
 Carter was also honored with a star on the Hollywood Walk of Fame in 2018.
 In 2022, she was recognized with the Sor Juana Legacy Award by the National Museum of Mexican Art for her contributions to the arts, and later that year, she was inducted into the California Hall of Fame.